RetroDECK/ES-DE/THEMES-DEV.md

     - Interpolation method to use when scaling raster images.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 Note that this property only affects the static image, not the video scaling.
 This property also has no effect on scalable vector graphics (SVG) images.
     - Valid values are `nearest` or `linear`
     - Default is `nearest`
+* `imageCornerRadius` - type: FLOAT
+    - Setting this property higher than zero applies rounded corners to the static image.
+The radius is a percentage of the screen width and not directly related to the image size.
+This makes it possible to apply identically sized corners regardless of image dimensions.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the width or height.
+It means that setting this property sufficiently high will turn a perfectly square image into a perfectly round one.
+    - Minimum value is `0` and maximum value is `0.5`
+    - Default is `0` (corners are not rounded)
+* `videoCornerRadius` - type: FLOAT
+    - Setting this property higher than zero applies rounded corners to the video stream.
+The radius is a percentage of the screen width and not directly related to the video size.
+This makes it possible to apply identically sized corners regardless of video dimensions.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the width or height.
+You probably want to disable `pillarboxes` if using this property.
+    - Minimum value is `0` and maximum value is `0.5`
+    - Default is `0` (corners are not rounded)
 * `color` - type: COLOR
     - Applies a color shift to both the static image and video by multiplying each pixel's color by this color value.
 For example, an all-white image or video with `FF0000` applied would become completely red.
 It's however not recommended to use this property to control opacity as this will not look right for actual videos, instead use the `opacity` property if you want to render this element as semi-transparent.
 The `color` property is applied after `saturation` so by setting that property to `0` it's possible to colorize rather than color shift.
     - Default is `FFFFFFFF` (no color shift applied)